How travel management companies are attempting to meet UN sustainable development goals

 Business travel often involves special meetings and events, including large client meetings, corporate trainings, and conferences.
 Cities and communities hosting these gatherings often benefit from an influx of business across food, hotels, transportation, and other areas—but sometimes at an environmental cost if sustainability is not kept in mind.

-TMCs have put efforts in addressing community sustainability goals by educating customers and partners on supply chain management, reducing plastic and resource waste at venues, and seeking to host carbon-neutral events, according to the Selecting local partners and procurement vendors that prioritize sustainability also helps TMCs support responsible consumption.
+TMCs have put efforts in addressing community sustainability goals by educating customers and partners on supply chain management, reducing plastic and resource waste at venues, and seeking to host carbon-neutral events, according to the 2021 Business Travel Association report.
+Selecting local partners and procurement vendors that prioritize sustainability also helps TMCs support responsible consumption.

 As companies return to travel, they are increasingly working to incorporate sustainability into business events.
-That said, the Global Business Travel Association found that for company-hosted meetings.
+That said, the Global Business Travel Association found that 62% of companies do not have a carbon emissions reduction target for company-hosted meetings.

 One in five European companies has an emissions target for events, compared to just three in 50 North American companies, so this area is an opportunity for continued growth and attention.